It’s high time for our global, heavily Americanized culture to redefine success.

 If we have a definition of success and abundance that does not entail freedom and relationships, we will lose out on happiness.

-We don’t need more stuff.
+Most of us who live in rich countries don’t need more stuff.
 We need more sustainable abundance.

-We don’t need more luxury.
+Most of us who live in rich countries don’t need more luxury.
 We need more soulful luxury—a fair trade hammock, a stroll on the beach, our loved ones and wholesome food.

 We need more win-win-win situations: Win for us, win for those around us and win for the planet.